RebaseAI/examples/README.md

 ## Contributing

 We welcome contributions!
-If you have additional use cases or improvements to existing ones, please:
+If you have additional examples or improvements to existing ones, please:

 1. Create a new markdown file in the appropriate directory
 2. Follow the existing format and structure
 3. Include screenshots and step-by-step instructions
-4. Add a link to your use case in this README
+4. Add a link to your example in this README

 ## Structure